Diocese of Grand Rapids: 1882 to 1969

 Pope Leo XIII erected the Diocese of Grand Rapids on May 19, 1882, taking its territory in central and western Michigan from the Diocese of Detroit.
 The pope named Reverend Henry Richter of the Archdiocese of Cincinnati as the first bishop of Grand Rapids.
-Pope Benedict XV named Michael Gallagher as coadjutor bishop of the diocese in 1915 to assist Richter.
+Pope Benedict XV named Reverend Michael Gallagher of Grand Rapids as coadjutor bishop of the diocese in 1915 to assist Richter.

 When Richter became bishop, the diocese had 36 priests, 33 churches, 17 parochial schools, and 50,000 Catholics; by the time of his death in 1916, there were 75 priests, 56 churches, 38 parochial schools, and over 150,000 Catholics.
 After Richter's death, Gallagher automatically succeeded him as bishop of Grand Rapids.

 Gallagher served in Grand Rapids less than two years before being appointed bishop of the Diocese of Detroit by Benedict XV in 1918.
-The pope appointed Auxiliary Bishop Edward D. Kelly from the Diocese of Detroit to replace Gallagher in Rapid City.
+The pope appointed Auxiliary Bishop Edward D. Kelly from the Diocese of Detroit to replace Gallagher in Grand Rapids.
 Kelly died in 1926.
-On June 25, 1926, Pope Pius XI appointed Bishop Joseph G. Pinten of the Diocese of Superior as the fourth bishop of Grand Rapids.In 1938, the Diocese of Grand Rapids lost territory when Pope Pius XII established the Diocese of Saginaw.
+That same year, Pope Pius XI appointed Bishop Joseph G. Pinten of the Diocese of Superior as the fourth bishop of Grand Rapids.
+In 1938, the Diocese of Grand Rapids lost territory when Pope Pius XII established the Diocese of Saginaw.

-After Pinten retired in 1940, Pius XII named Bishop Joseph C. Plagens of the Diocese of Sault Sainte Marie-Marquette to lead the Diocese of Grand Rapids on December 16, 1940.
+After Pinten retired in 1940, Pius XII named Bishop Joseph C. Plagens of the Diocese of Sault Sainte Marie-Marquette as bishop of Grand Rapids that same year.
 Plagens died after less than three years in office.
 Reverend Francis J. Haas of the Archdiocese of Milwaukee was the next bishop in Grand Rapids, appointed by Pius XII in 1943.
 Haas served the diocese for ten years until his death in 1953.
-On March 23, 1954, Pius XII appointed Auxiliary Bishop Allen James Babcock of the Archdiocese of Detroit as bishop of the Diocese of Grand Rapids.Babcock died in 1969.
+In 1954, Pius XII appointed Auxiliary Bishop Allen James Babcock of Detroit as bishop of Grand Rapids.
+Babcock died in 1969.